-- □ Select the dialog Basic Settings > Load/Save. - □ Select the Device to server value for the transfer direction in the "Configuration Transfer" frame. - Either click "Download" beside "Save as" in the "Configuration Transfer" frame to save the configuration on your PC. - Or enter the path to the storage location on a TFTP server.
+- ☐ Select the Device to server value for the transfer direction in the "Configuration Transfer" frame. - ► Either click "Download" beside "Save as" in the "Configuration Transfer" frame to save the configuration on your PC. - Or enter the path to the storage location on a TFTP server.
 The URL identifies the path to the configuration file saved on the TFTP server with the file name.
 The URL has the form tftp://IP address of the TFTP server/path name/file name.
 Click "Transfer".